6 Ways to Tell If Someone Is a True Prophet

 Does the message mix truth with lies?

-It’s easy to tell if someone is a false prophet if their message is obviously filled with lies.
+It’s easy to tell whether someone is a false prophet if their message is obviously filled with lies.
 Right?

-But what if a false prophet’s message is mostly truth with a few tiny lies snuck in?
+But what if a false prophet’s message is mostly truth, or seems “on the level”…but then it seems a few tiny lies or twisted facts have snuck in?
 Are they still a false prophet?

 Most definitely.

-In fact, if there is even one lie mixed with the truth, we can pretty much guarantee the prophet is false.
+In fact, if there is even one lie, or one manipulation of a biblical fact or principle mixed with the truth, we can pretty much guarantee the prophet is false.

 What does the Bible have to say about this?